viur-framework/flare/docs/doc_tutorial/05_helloworld.rst

         def show(self):
             popup.Alert(self._message)

-4. Creaet a ``files.json`` file in your module directory and add the following content:
+4. Create a ``files.json`` file in your module directory and add the following content:

 .. code:: json